Photos of Constantinople

 Ze'ev Jabotinsky's mother is holding Ronya's arm, suggesting some familiarity, I assume from Moritz and Haim's work within various Constantinople Zionist groups.
 Ze'ev Jabotinsky, the Revisionist Zionist leader, was in Constantinople between 1908 and 1914 on the behalf of the Zionist Organisation (ZO), so I assume this photo was taken during that time, most likely closer to 1914.

-I also assume that the other people on the boat are not random passengers, but belong to a group of Zionist leaders.
+I assume that the other people on the boat are not random passengers, but belong to a group of Zionist leaders.
 In particular, the man with the white goatee and spectacles (fourth from the left) bears a rather striking ressemblance with Ahad A'ham, founder of "cultural Zionism".